 Application Deadline: March 4, 2022

-Requirements for ETSP: Student: Rising sophomore, minimum 3.0 GPA, official transcript, U.S. citizen, resume, one letter of recommendation (sponsoring institution can require more), and student must apply to Ernest F. Hollings Undergraduate Scholarship and/or EPP/MSI Undergraduate Scholarship in fall 2022.
+Requirements for ETSP: Student: Rising sophomore, minimum 3.0 GPA, official transcript, U.S. citizen, resume, one letter of recommendation (sponsoring institution can require more), and student is highly encouraged to apply to Ernest F. Hollings Undergraduate Scholarship and/or EPP/MSI Undergraduate Scholarship due January 2023.
 Faculty: Research proposal (NCAS-M research mentor must submit and get approval for a NOAA-mission relevant research project that students will engage in over the summer).

 ETSP Program Activities Overview: The ETSP program is 8 weeks long.
 During Weeks 1 to 7, student will engage in NOAA mission-relevant research and training at the NCAS-M institution.
 During Week 8, student will engage in a poster session and career/professional development workshop.

 For additional information, please contact Jo-Anne Manswell Butty, Ph.D., NCAS-M Education Expert, at firstname.lastname@example.org.